[Note: You can plant potatoes from St. Patrick’s Day through the end of July]!

 I plant the cut pieces only 4-5″ deep.
 Plant them – sprouts pointing up – in the loosest and best soil you can.
 Finish planting by mounding the soil up another 3″ over ground level into little mounds or hills.
 The pieces are now about 7-8″ under the soil.
 The mounding up is so the soil will be looser allowing the potatoes less of a restricted area to grow their biggest.
 Also, digging will be fairly easy when they are ready for harvest.
 In a few weeks, the newly-forming baby potatoes under the soil will need plenty of rain or watering to swell into big spuds.

 The following video is excellent if you are serious in wanting a great crop.
-Or you can go to my post last year for more information on planting potatoes.

 New potatoes are not a particular variety; they just refer to the freshly harvested potatoes of a new season.
 Fresh, right out of the garden, this is our favorite way to eat potatoes.
 Just boil in water until soft, pour off the water, and add lots of organic butter (or olive oil), sea salt and black pepper, and chopped fresh parsley!